 8. Get up, stand up

-But there’s an easy fix to that: stand more.
-You don’t need to invest in a standing desk (although they’re helpful!).
-Instead, it’s how often we stand, not how long we stand for, that matters.
-Biohack your way to better health — see my piece about various exercise hacks, too — simply by getting up and talking to colleagues instead of sending an email; taking the stairs instead of the elevator; standing up and pacing during long phone calls or even setting a reminder on your phone for every 60–90 minutes to take a quick lap around the office.
+You can biohack your way to better health with various exercise hacks, too — simply by getting up and talking to colleagues instead of sending an email, taking the stairs instead of the elevator, standing up and pacing during long phone calls, or even setting a reminder on your phone for every 60–90 minutes to take a quick lap around the office.

 Other Biohacking Techniques

-Nootropics are cognitive-enhancing drugs and supplements, some of which are relatively healthy, safe and well-investigated (turmeric and vitamin D supplements, for example) and others which are often considered dangerous or available on with a prescription, like amphetamine and eugeroics.
+Nootropics are cognitive-enhancing drugs and supplements.
+Some are relatively healthy, safe and well-investigated (turmeric and vitamin D supplements, for example), while others which are often considered dangerous or available on with a prescription, like amphetamine and eugeroics.

 There are also ways to maximize workouts using biohacking.
 Some of these are very straightforward, like tracking your exact workout times, specific exercises and results to develop a schedule and a routine that is exactly right for your body or practicing breathing exercises as part of your regular workout.

-Biohacking is really fun: figuring out what your body prefers and how to get it feeling its best can even feel addictive, particularly if you’ve been struggling with health concerns and are finally getting answers.
-But it’s important to remember that we’re more than just the number of calories we eat or burn.
+Biohacking can be really fun.
+Figuring out what your body prefers and how to get it feeling its best can even feel invigorating, particularly if you’ve been struggling with health concerns and are finally getting answers.

-A biohacking movement is growing in popularity in Silicon Valley, where tech execs are tracking what they eat, ketone levels, body composition and more daily.
-They also fast for days at a time, increasing their risk of missing out on critical minerals and infection — and likely creating an obsession and anxiety around the food (orthorexia) they’re eating.
+A biohacking movement is growing in popularity, especially in Silicon Valley, where tech execs are tracking what they eat, ketone levels, body composition and more daily.
+They also fast for days at a time, increasing their risk of critical mineral deficiencies and infection — and likely creating an obsession and anxiety around the food (orthorexia) they’re eating.

 However, many biohacking techniques that go “off the beaten path” are untested and can cost a lot of money to achieve, just two of the reasons why mainstream science and medicine may be skeptical of them.